Pydoc: package pasd

 xeasyShifts(filename, verbose=True, tclOutput=True, simulation=None, segmentName=None)

 Read XEASY format chemical shifts.
+Not robustly tested.

 Data